bol.com: marketplace guide

-With the introduction of API V3, all exports are even more asynchronous than with API V2.
-This means that it may take up two hours for the actual result of an offer update to be visible under the Listed products section.
+With the introduction of bol.com's v3 API, all exports are even more asynchronous than with their v2.
+This means that it may take up two hours for the actual result of an offer update to be visible on the Listed products page.
 If the orange warning triangle is still visible, the data is older than the latest export – so it does not necessarily reflect the current status on bol.com.

 Below you can find an overview of the price star system: